top of page

 Installed in Minutes and Allowing You 'Dumb' Machines to Talk

 A wireless vibration sensor is an Industrial IoT device that measures and monitors vibrations in machinery and equipment without the need for physical connections, such as cables or wires.
-These sensors typically utilise advanced technologies, such as MEMS accelerometers, to capture vibration and temperature data.
+These sensors typically utilise advanced technologies, such as MEMS or piezoelectric accelerometers, to capture vibration and temperature data.
 The data is then transmitted wirelessly to a monitoring system or cloud-based platform, where it can be analysed using advanced analytics and artificial intelligence (AI) algorithms.
 This information is essential for implementing condition-based maintenance (CBM), predictive maintenance and asset performance management (APM) strategies, enhancing operational efficiency, reducing maintenance and asset health management, ultimately improving operational efficiency and reducing downtime.

 Elevate your asset management and optimise your operations: take our online IIoT opportunity evaluation today for actionable insights.